What is a cesarean delivery?

 If there are complications during the C-section delivery, general anesthesia may be used to put mom “under” if only for a short while.
 The use of general anesthesia increases the risks associated with C-section delivery and recovery.

 After a C-section is complete, doctors will remove the uterus from the abdominal area and place it outside of the body for cleaning.
-The afterbirth will be removed and the uterus sewn closed.
+The afterbirth will be removed and the uterus is sewn closed.
 Next, the doctor will work his way back out of the body cleaning and suturing openings in the abdominal muscles and eventually the stomach.
-Staples, stitches and glue are commonly used for the final closing.
+Staples, stitches, and glue are commonly used for the final closing.

 It can take six weeks or more for a woman to recover from a C-section.
-Pain medications are given in most cases to control pain while caring for baby.
+Pain medications are given in most cases to control pain while caring for the baby.
 The woman will also have a longer hospital stay after a C-section to ensure she is safely recovery from major surgery.
 Once home, she will need to keep lifting, twisting and bending to a minimum.
 Walking, however, is permitted and encouraged.
 Just a few hours of having a C-section, moms are allowed to walk around as pain permits.